 Consoles and other objects should be wiped down between each shift to ensure you're minimizing the risk of exposure from one operator to the next.
 This will remove harmful microorganisms such as bacteria and viruses on objects and surfaces.

 A thorough deep cleaning of a console should occur at a minimum once a year, but ideally twice a year if possible.
 This is because a deep cleaning and preventative maintenance service will remove dirt and debris build-up around the console and electrical equipment.
 Not only will this create a cleaner and healthier environment by removing dirt and debris, but it also disinfectants the surfaces and equipment by killing bacteria and viruses.
-While you may want to clean more than once per shift, over-cleaning can, in some cases, lead to permanent damage of the console if you’re not using a mild cleaner such as soap and water only.
+While you may want to clean more than once per shift, over-cleaning can, in some cases, lead to permanent damage to the console if you’re not using a mild cleaner such as soap and water only.